The application period for Spring 2020 is now closed. Stay tuned for details about our Summer 2020 application period.

 We are thrilled to offer event access to our Fellows over the course of the term.
 You can see the types of events we’ve held in the past here.
-Fellows will also get access to our conference level events including our annual Members Weekend and Spring Conference.
+Fellows will also get access to our conference level events including our annual Global LA Summit and PolicyWest.

 The Junior Fellows program is unpaid; however, a $500 stipend will be awarded at the end of the term.
 We also reimburse for all parking or public transit related to office and event travel.